 Waking Ned Devine (1998) This is one of those small-town comedies the Brits and Irish seem so adept at turning out, peopled with oddball characters drawn together by extreme coincidences.
 The residents of a small Irish coastal town on the Isle of Man conspire to pretend the winner of the National Lottery-who died of shock at learning of his good fortune-is still alive, so they can collect and split the proceeds.
-That rascally quality of Irish legend is on delightful display here, and if wiry David Kelly (who died just last month at age 82) wasn’t an actual leprechaun, he surely could body double for one-particularly in the celebrated scene when he rides a motor scooter, stark naked, across the island.
+That rascally quality of Irish legend is on delightful display here, and if wiry David Kelly wasn't an actual leprechaun, he surely could body double for one-particularly in the celebrated scene when he rides a motor scooter, stark naked, across the island.

 Going My Way (1944) In the 1940s Hollywood developed something of an Irish fetish-especially when it came to Bing Crosby, who won an Oscar as salt-of-the-earth Father Chuck O'Malley in Going My Way (directed by Irishman Leo McCarey and costarring, as the befuddled senior priest, Barry Fitzgerald).
 Der Bingle put on the Roman collar once more in a sequel, The Bells of St. Mary's (with Ingrid Bergman as a most fetching Sister Benedict), but it was in the first that he cast the mold of the perfect Irish priest: compassionate, world-wise, and a lovely voice, the better to serenade his mentor with "Too-Ra-Loo-Ra-Loo-Ra."